saaket2006/ai_resume_screener/README.md

 ## Demonstration

-1. Open the UI.
+1. Open the UI and complete the **Security Login**.
 2. Paste **any** Job Description (e.g., "Looking for a Python backend engineer with FastAPI and NLP experience...").
 The pipeline mathematically reacts to whatever keywords you provide.
-Keep the Job Description as descriptive as possible about the role to increase the accuracy and efficiency of the process.
-3. Upload the resumes of candidates which are to be ranked.
+3. Upload the resumes (PDF/DOCX) of candidates to be ranked.
-4. Click **Rank Candidates** and observe the highly accurate similarities and highlighted skill gaps, along with the dynamically acquired candidate contact information!
+4. Click **Rank Candidates** and observe the highly accurate similarities and highlighted skill gaps!
-5. **Click any candidate row** to expand the score breakdown panel, revealing per-component scores (Skill Match, Experience, Education, Projects) and matched/missing skill highlights.
+5. **Click any candidate row** to expand the score breakdown panel.
 6. Check the **backend terminal** for detailed structured logs showing the full scoring pipeline and timing.

 ## Evaluation